attila-lendvai/openwrt-auto-extroot/README.md

 # What

-It's a script to build a customized OpenWRT firmware image (basic familiarity with [OpenWRT](https://wiki.openwrt.org/doc/howto/user.beginner) is assumed).
+It's a script to build a customized OpenWRT firmware image on a Linux x86_64 host (basic familiarity with [OpenWRT](https://wiki.openwrt.org/doc/howto/user.beginner) is assumed).